The Best Places to Camp in America's Most Popular National Parks

 1. Elkmont Campground, Great Smoky Mountains National Park

-Crossing North Carolina and Tennessee, the Great Smoky Mountains National Park is the most-visited national park in the United States, but once you visit, you’ll see why.
+Crossing North Carolina and Tennessee, the Great Smoky Mountains National Park is the most-visited national park in the United States, but once you visit, you'll see why.
 Waterfalls, forests, and beautiful mountain views make this a must-visit for any avid hiker.
 The park has 10 frontcountry campgrounds (as well as options for backcountry camping), and Elkmont is a popular tent and RV campground located near Gatlinburg, Tennessee.
 It has 200 drive-up sites and nine wheelchair-accessible options (you can make reservations online).
-This campground is currently open, although some other areas and facilities remain closed.

 2. Mather Campground, Grand Canyon National Park